-Before I begin my first post, let me briefly explain how I got the idea for Transit 101.
+Before I begin the series, let me briefly explain how I got the idea for Transit 101.
 During the past couple months, I’ve received email inquires from people who are relatively new to the Tampa area.
 They’ve asked me how can they get around using public transit?
 And while I answered their inquiries to the best of my ability (remember folks, I’m not affiliated with any public transit district), I knew that these wouldn’t be the last such inquiries that I would receive.

 With these inquiries in mind, I began to wonder how would I be able to help new transit customers get around?
 With transit ridership continuing to rise, I know that many of transit riders out there are relatively new to the system and are just learning to find their way around town via transit.
 Although I’m very fortunate to have a public transit district (HART) that has a transit system training program for new transit customers, I suspect that not all transit districts are able to provide such services due to funding constraints.